 - Pages are for “non-blog” content.
 If you were to remove all of your blog posts and leave just the pages, you would have a standard static website.

 - Posts can be associated with categories and can be assigned tags – pages cannot

 - Pages are not included in your site’s RSS feed.

 I’m very organized by nature, so my writing style is very structured and organized.

 - Select the keyword phrase to target

-- Write the heading (include the keyword phrase)
+- Write a great heading (include the keyword phrase)

-- Write 3-5 subheadings (include the keyword phrase when possible)
+- Follow the main heading with 3-5 related subheadings (include the keyword phrase when possible)

 - Write 2-3 paragraphs under each subheading